omnidan/redux-undo/README.md

   debug: false, // set to `true` to turn on debugging

-  neverSkipReducer: false, // prevent undoable from skipping the reducer on undo/redo })
+  neverSkipReducer: false, // prevent undoable from skipping the reducer on undo/redo and clearHistoryType actions })
 ```